Money-market indicators signaled short-term dollar funding conditions were little changed.

 The seasonally adjusted amount of U.S. commercial paper rose $27.8 billion to $1.0256 trillion in the week ended Nov.
 28, according to Federal Reserve data.

-The cost for European banks to convert euro-denominated payment streams into dollars-based funding via the cross currency swaps market was unchanged.
-The three-month cross- currency basis swap was 24.8 basis points below Euribor.
+The cost for European banks to convert euro-denominated payment streams into dollars-based funding via the cross currency swaps market decreased to the lowest since September.
+The three-month cross-currency basis swap touched 21.2 basis points below Euribor, compared with 24.8 basis points on Nov.
+30.

 Foreign-exchange swaps are typically for periods of less than a year, while cross-currency basis swaps usually range from one to 30 years.
 The latter are agreements in which a person borrows in one currency and simultaneously lends in a different currency.
 The trade involves the exchange of two different floating-rate payments, each denominated in a different currency and based on a different index.

-The Euribor-OIS spread, the difference between the euro interbank offered rate and overnight indexed swaps was unchanged.
-The measure of banks’ reluctance to lend to one another was 12.6 basis points.
+The Euribor-OIS spread, the difference between the euro interbank offered rate and overnight indexed swaps, was unchanged.
+The measure of banks’ reluctance to lend to one another was 12.5 basis points.

-The average rate for borrowing and lending Treasuries for one day in the repo market was 0.257 percent yesterday, according to index data provided on a one-day lag by the Depository Trust & Clearing Corp.
+The average rate for borrowing and lending Treasuries for one day in the repo market was 0.275 percent on Nov.
+30, according to index data provided on a one-day lag by the Depository Trust & Clearing Corp.
 That was little changed from the day before.
 The rate was at 0.127 percent at the start of the year.

 Securities dealers use repos to finance holdings and increase leverage.
 Securities that can be borrowed at interest rates close to the Fed’s target rate are called general collateral.
 Those in highest demand have lower rates and are called “special.”

-The average rate for overnight federal funds, known as the fed effective rate, was 0.16 percent.
-The rate opened today at 0.17 percent.
+The average rate for overnight federal funds, known as the fed effective rate, was 0.16 percent on Nov.
+30. The rate opened today at 0.17 percent.
 The effective rate is a volume-weighted average of trades between major brokers for overnight funds, reported on a day lag by the Federal Reserve Bank of New York.

 To contact the reporter on this story: Liz Capo McCormick in New York at firstname.lastname@example.org